FEATURED IN

 These claims are collective actions which seek compensation for household customers who have paid, and continue to pay, higher water bills for the provision of sewerage services as a result of misreporting of pollution incidents by the six largest water companies to their regulators.
 More information on who may be eligible for compensation is available here

 If you pay or have paid for wastewater services provided by one or more of the six water companies included in the claims, you could be entitled to compensation.
-We are issuing claims against each of these six water companies:
+We are bringing claims against each of these six water companies:

 Thames Water